Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 \subsection{The prior run}

-Using these images as input, we run an initial classification task on two classes in the {\it normal} distribution (Top {\it vs} QCD) using the convolutional architecture in Figure~\ref{fig:CNN} with batch size 100, 100 epochs and ReLU as activation function in all the layers~\footnote{Note that CNNs have been used for the Top {\it vs} QCD jet classification problem in Refs. \cite{Macaluso:2018tck,Kasieczka:2017nvn}.}.
+Using these images as input, we run an initial classification task of two classes in the {\it normal} distribution (Top {\it vs} QCD) using the convolutional architecture in Figure~\ref{fig:CNN} with batch size 100, 100 epochs and ReLU as activation function in all the layers~\footnote{Note that CNNs have been used for the Top {\it vs} QCD jet classification problem in Refs. \cite{Macaluso:2018tck,Kasieczka:2017nvn}.
+Also note that some works are using ML techniques to improve on the task of top tagging, e.g. Refs.~\cite{Aguilar-Saavedra:2017rzt,Aguilar-Saavedra:2020sxp}, which could be incorporated to the initial AA run.}.

 Once trained over examples of Top and QCD events, the algorithm would give a prediction event-by-event of the probability of belonging to the class Top or class QCD.
-If we output the predictions for true Top and QCD events , e.g. in terms of Top probability, a good algorithm should distribute Top events near 1 and QCD events near 0, leading to two sharp peaks of the probability distribution function (PDF).
+If we output the predictions for true Top and QCD events, e.g. in terms of Top probability, a good algorithm should distribute Top events near 1 and QCD events near 0, leading to two sharp peaks of the probability distribution function (PDF).

 But what about any other types of events?
 We can also run the algorithm over anomalous examples and see where these are distributed in the Top probability axis.
-This is shown in Figure~\ref{fig:baseline2D}, where observe that other scenarios would typically be misclassified as Top or QCD.
+This is shown in Figure~\ref{fig:baseline2D}, where we observe that other scenarios would typically be misclassified as Top or QCD.
 In other words, the classification task specializes on Top and QCD events characteristics, and any new type of scenario, which could exhibit other event characteristics, is mostly placed into one of the two classes.
 These {\it anomalies} are mis-identified as {\it normal} classes, QCD or Top.